What is the VAT Flat Rate Scheme?

 Any business which spends less than £1,000 a year will be immediately considered a Limited Cost Trader, even if this is more than 2% of its turnover.

 If you spend more than £1,000 a year on purchases and need to work out whether you are a Limited Cost Trader remember to EXCLUDE the following from your costs:

 - The cost capital purchases (like a new computer)

 - Food, drink and entertainment (like lunches for staff)

 - Vehicles costs

-The changes to the Flat Rate Scheme from 1 April 2017 stands to affect many labour intensive businesses, where costs of goods purchased are low – freelancers, consultants and even accountants may be considered a Limit Cost trader.
+The changes to the VAT Flat Rate Scheme from 1 April 2017 stands to affect many labour intensive businesses, where costs of goods purchased are low – freelancers, consultants and even accountants may be considered a Limited Cost trader.